-He stiffened in surprise at the sound of her voice, the sudden memory instantly lost and forgotten to the mists of before as irrational anger stirred in his belly.
+He stiffened in surprise at the sound of her voice from the room behind him, the sudden images instantly lost and forgotten to the mists of before as irrational anger stirred in his belly.
 Anger at being caught in moment of reverie, at being lost and unaware of his immediate environment, of her abrupt intrusion.

 He took in a breath, allowed a pause, reached out to the Force using it to hold onto that anger, using it to strengthen himself and to concentrate on the words he needed to say in response.
-It was still so hard, still a struggle to think of words and then to say them; to shape his lips, to move his tongue and force air through his vocal cords.
+It was still difficult, still a struggle to think of words and then to say them; to shape his lips, to move his tongue and force air through his vocal cords.
 His speech was slow, sometimes slurred and often monotone.
-"Wha..," he winced at the stutter, annoyed with himself for failing the word.
+"Wha.. wha...," he winced at the stutter, annoyed with himself for failing the word and bit out.
 "What… is… it?"

 But this… this was too large, too big.
 A skyline filled with towering buildings that barely reached the balcony upon which he stood.
-The balcony itself was a mere speck on one side of this massive Imperial Palace.
+The balcony itself was a mere speck on one side of this massive structure that his master called home.
 The rooms behind him were vast and various and they were all completely alien to him.

 If this had been his home, then he remembered none of it.
-Not the bland, bleak, but rich furnishings, not the datapad sitting unused on the desk in the office, not the large bed that dominated the main bedroom, nor the dark clothes, dark red uniforms and scarlet cloaks that hung ready for him in the closets of his dressing room.
+Not the bland, bleak, but rich furnishings, not the datapad sitting unused on the desk in the office, not the large bed that dominated the main bedroom, nor the dark blue and black clothes, dark red uniforms - one of which he now wore - and scarlet cloaks that hung ready for him in the closets of his dressing room.

 "Is everything all right, sir?
 You… you've been out there for some time."

-Again he had forgotten she was there, her voice dragging him from his thoughts.
+Again, he had forgotten she was there, her voice dragging him from his thoughts.
 She must be right.
-He must have been standing here for a while; his left leg trembled with exertion and he reached out with the Force as his master had taught, using his feelings of embarrassment and anger to overcome the weakness in the limb and to still the tremor of ataxia.
+He must have been standing here for a while; his left leg trembled with exertion and he reached out with the Force as his master had taught, using his feelings of embarrassment and anger to overcome the weakness in the limb and to still the tremors of ataxia.